veronikakontos/TravelDestination/README.md

   - [Contact](#contact)

 ## General Information
-PinkSpace is a full-stack web application built using Python, Flask, MySQL, and Socket.IO.
+This project is a full-stack web application built using Python, Flask, MySQL, and Socket.IO.

-After registering an account users can create new posts, view and comment on posts from other users, as well as chat in real-time using the live-chat feature implemented utilizing socket.IO.
+After registering an account users can create new travel destinatios, view and comment on posts from other users, as well as current weather in real-time using Weather API features.

-PinkSpace allows users to catch up with their friends without the toxic performative elements that tend to be associated with social media websites such as follower and/or like counts.
+Destintions allows users to create, edit , update or delete and share it with other registered user, which depends on travel plan.
+User can choose country and cities in the prefered destiantion, travel date and cost.

 <br>